 This also happens to be in-line with the building officials required inspection, and when your builder, if applicable, will have their own inspector review the home.

 Once the builder’s inspector has finished their inspection, and the defects that were identified have been corrected, the best window of opportunity for the framing inspection presents itself.
 When we are the last to inspect the property it ensures that all of the typical defects that tend to congest our report have previously been identified and corrected.
 This makes it much easier for you to perform your re-inspection, as their will be, in theory, fewer items to keep track of.
 It also allows the inspection of the recently repaired defects.

 3 Common Framing Installation Problems

 1. The most common issue found during the framing inspection by every builder is improper notching and boring of the interior load bearing stud walls.
-After the framers have completed their installation, the electrical and plumbing is installed through the home’s interior walls.
+After the framers have completed their installation, the electrical and plumbing are installed through the home’s interior walls.
 During this process, over-zealous cutting of load bearing studs is conducted in order to make way for the utilities.
 There are requirements that must be met in order to maintain the integrity of load-bearing walls after they have been damaged.
-This of course goes unseen very often.
+This, of course, goes unseen very often.